 - Severe nausea

-The law allows for non-resident adults who have a valid driver’s license, state or federal ID to purchase marijuana for adult use.
+The law allows for non-resident adults who have a valid driver’s license or state or federal ID to purchase marijuana for adult, recreational use.

-The BCC requires that all cannabis harvested for commercial medical and adult use, as well as all cannabis products, must be tested to meet certain quality and safety control standards.
+The BCC requires that all cannabis harvested for commercial, medical, and adult use, as well as all cannabis products, be tested to meet certain quality and safety standards.